manolo-alvarez/manolo-alvarez.github.io/_pages/about.md

 #
 #Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), #like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---
 Welcome to my website!
 I am an Electrical Engineer at Apptronik, where I design advanced power and communication systems for humanoids, and a part-time Stanford EE graduate student focused on Deep Learning.
-My interests span Deep Robotic Learning and Hardware Design.
+My interests span Robotic Learning and Hardware Design.
 This combination of hardware work and AI-focused education, positions me at the forefront of hardware and AI integration for robotic learning.